Sued By A Debt Collector in Missouri

 The Scenario – Lawsuit Served:

 There was an old debt and you owed it.
-You previously tried to make agreements with the creditor, but that didn’t work.
-You’d still make arrangements to pay back the money if they would give you a chance.
+You previously made agreements with the creditor, but that didn’t work.
+You’d still make arrangements to pay back the money if they would give you a chance, but they won’t.
 You want to pay it back, and the failure to do so isn’t simply because you didn’t want to, that’s not what’s going on.
 Maybe you had been told the debt had been “written off”, but apparently that wasn’t the case.
 You intend on paying back the creditor, but times are tight right now, and there’s simply not enough to go around.
 Rent and groceries are taking most of what’s left of your paycheck.
-And then, you are served with a lawsuit.
+And now, you are served with a lawsuit.

 The Defendant in the case is clear, it’s you, because you are being sued by a debt collector in Missouri.
-The Plaintiff on the other hand, the one doing the suing, you’ve never heard of them, and you sure don’t believe you owe them any money.
-The names on listed as “Plaintiff” are foreign to you; CACH LLC, Cavalry SVP, NCO Financial Services, Unified CCR, LLC, Specified Credit Association, the list is long, and usually, you’ll never recognize who it is that is doing the suing, and likely, won’t know why.
+The Plaintiff on the other hand, the one doing the suing, not so clear.
+You’ve never heard of them, and you don’t remember owing them any money.
+The names listed as “Plaintiff” are foreign to you; CACH LLC, Cavalry SVP, NCO Financial Services, Unified CCR, LLC, Specified Credit Association, the list is long, and usually, you’ll never recognize who it is that is doing the suing, and likely, won’t know why they get to do so.
 You think to yourself, “I never borrowed money from them, what the heck?”

 Bad Debt Collections Lawsuits on the Rise